 2. You can react fast if some part of your funnel breaks down

 A client of ours changed a part of their funnel.
-Someone in the team changed a sign-up form to be more secure, and something broke without them realizing.
+Someone in the team changed a sign-up form to be more secure, and something broke without them realizing it.

-Luckily, we were tracking sales funnel conversion rates for each part of the funnel weekly and we spotted straight away that sign-up rate dropped significantly.
+Luckily, we were tracking sales conversion rates for each part of the funnel weekly, and we spotted straight away that the sign-up rate dropped significantly.

 Our insight meant they could dig into it and find out what the issue was.
 They found that they had made the password system more secure, but it broke something else.
 They were then able to quickly fix the problem.
 If we hadn’t been tracking their sales funnel conversion rates, we wouldn’t have known there was a problem in the first place.

 I hope this gives you a nice overview of why tracking your marketing funnel conversion rate is so important.
 It is the most important thing in business and marketing.
 Without it, you’re trying to reach your goal destination blindfolded.